phantomop26/travel-app/readme.md

 A native iOS travel app written in Swift that helps users discover destinations, plan trips, view maps, and access travel-related information.
 This README provides an overview, setup instructions, architectural notes, and guidance for contributors.

-> NOTE: This README is a general, production-ready template.
-Update sections marked with TODO (API keys, screenshots, known issues, etc.) to reflect the actual project details.

 ---

 ## Table of contents